techtangents/ylj-reading-the-tea-leaves/workshop/1-framework.md

 Hints:

 - Add `clicks : Int` to the Model.
-- Update the update functioon to count the clicks
+- Update the update function to count the clicks
 - To update multiple fields with a record `{ x | fielda = newA, fieldB = newB }`
 - Modulo in Elm is `(%)` (e.g: `7 % 2` results in 1)
 - You can do multiple if then else branches like